jotnguyen/Lafferty.co-v2/content/blog/Why I'm quitting video games for an entire year.md

 I've been dreading to write this post because it makes the thoughts swirling around in my head real.
 I don't want to do this because it will be uncomfortable.
 It will be difficult.
 But I need to embrace those feelings.

+If you want to know the specific steps I took, checkout my post on [how to quit video games for good](https://nicklafferty.com/blog/how-to-quit-playing-video-games-for-good/).

 I want to go an entire year without playing video games.

 ### Ok, so what?